osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

  1. Use the origin frame as a starting point
  1. Apply the inverse poses of each parent frame until the common ancestor
  1. Apply the direct pose transformation until the destination frame is reached.
- 1. The resulting pose is the Pose of the destination frame relative to the origine frame
+ 1. The resulting pose is the Pose of the destination frame relative to the origin frame

 Having all these extra frames is more work, but it makes is simple change link dimensions without having to change multiple poses.